-- whether they are looked after under voluntary arrangements with consent of parents or on an interim full care order; - contact arrangements with birth parents or those with parental responsibility; - information about a child's care arrangements and levels of authority delegated to the carer by the authority looking after him / her.
+- whether they are looked after under voluntary arrangements with consent of parents or on an interim full care order; - contact arrangements with birth parents or those with parental responsibility; - o information about a child's care arrangements and levels of authority delegated to the carer by the authority looking after him / her.

-The DSL maintains these details, including contact details of the child's social worker.
+The DDSL (who is also the LAC Lead) maintains these details, including contact details of the child's social worker.
 The SENCO works with local authorities to promote the educational achievement of looked after children.